product guideMar 17, 2026·11 min read

 How does this differ from Linear Sprint Risk Analyzer?+

 LSRA (#48) assesses sprint-level risk for active cycles: velocity deviation, scope creep, blocked chains, concentration risk.
 LBGI analyzes overall backlog grooming hygiene: staleness, orphans, duplicates, estimates.
 Different lens: LSRA looks at current sprint execution; LBGI looks at long-term backlog health.
+The README walks through configuration in under 10 minutes, including test data for validation.

 How does this differ from Feature Request Extractor?+

 FRE (#20) creates Linear issues from Slack feature requests.
 LBGI reads existing Linear issues and scores their grooming health.
 Different direction: FRE writes to Linear; LBGI reads from Linear.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 Can I customize the staleness threshold?+